bigbluebutton/bigbluebutton/docs/docs/development/api.md

 ### `POST` insertDocument

-This endpoint insert one or more documents into a running meeting via API call
+This endpoint insert one or more documents into a running meeting via API call.

 **Resource URL:**